 4. Getting Lost in the Middle of Complex Math Problems

-Kids rely on working memory to keep up with complex math problems.
+working memory to keep up with complex math problems.
 They have to hold on to information—like a formula, an answer from a previous step, or the steps of the problem itself—so they can use it later to complete the problem.
 But kids with poor working memory skills can get lost in the problem.

 Here’s an example.
 When doing long division, a child forgets that he needs to bring down the remainder after subtracting.
 He can’t remember what to do next and gives up, or comes up with a wrong answer.